 - Transportation: If you want to travel within Nicaragua, there are buses that will connect you to the rest of the country from the Leon bus station.
 For example, the cost of the bus from León to the capital city of Managua is $2.
 Taxi fares are also cheap with fares around $1 per person (excluding Managua).

 What to Look for in a TEFL Course in Nicaragua

 Does the program include practicum work, cultural immersion activities, or field trips?
 These vary from program to program, so check before you sign up.
 You’ll want to keep in mind whether or not you plan to stay in Nicaragua to teach after your course.
 If so, go with a program that will match you with a teaching opportunity after you complete the coursework.

 There is a wide range of how programs are structured and what they offer.
-An intensive 4-week course will be a very different experience than a longer, more comprehensive, three month course.
-Also ask about student to teacher ratio and class size as not all programs are the same.
+An intensive 4-week course will be a very different experience than a longer, more comprehensive, three-month course.
+Also, ask about the student-to-teacher ratio and class size as not all programs are the same.
 Some programs offer most of their coursework online while others have only in-person classes.
 Choose what works best for your needs, budget, and schedule.

 Health & Safety

 While Nicaragua has generally been regarded as one of the safest countries in the region, it is not without its troubles and there are things you need to be aware of.
 Beginning in April of 2018, large anti-government protests have occurred throughout the country.
 You should avoid these as they have the potential to turn violent.

 Be very careful when outside after dark as foreigners are occasionally the targets of muggings and robberies.
 It’s best to keep a low profile and not carry valuables with you when out and about.